michael2012z/BitBible/markdown/Etheridge/files/Mark.md

 ## Mark 4

-1. And he began again to teach by the sea-side: and great assemblies were gathered to him; so that, ascending, he sat in a bark on the sea, and the whole multitude stood on the land, by the edge of the water.Hand of the sea.
+1. And he began again to teach by the sea-side: and great assemblies were gathered to him; so that, ascending, he sat in a bark on the sea, and the whole multitude stood on the land, by the edge of the water.

 2. And he instructed them by many parables, and said in his teaching,

 3. Listen: Behold, a sower went forth to sow;

-4. and as he sowed, some fell by the way-side,Upon the hand of the way. and the fowl came and devoured it.
+4. and as he sowed, some fell by the way-side,

 5. And other fell upon the rock, so that it had not much earth; and it soon came up, because it had not depth of earth: